mbourgey/CBW_BFX_GENOMIC_MEDECINE_module2/scripts/logging_into_the_Compute_Canada_HPC.md

 ```
 cd /path/to/destination/folder
-scp -r username@workshop103.ccs.usherbrooke.ca:path/to/destination/myfolder .
+scp -r studXX@workshop2018a.vhost37.genap.ca:path/to/destination/myfolder .
 ```

 ### Windows

-Use the WinSCP software that you installed for this workshop, connecting to `workshop103.ccs.usherbrooke.ca` .
+Use the WinSCP software that you installed for this workshop, connecting to`workshop2018a.vhost37.genap.ca` .